 Delaware Plan4Health used surveying, geospatial analysis, document review and community charrettes to understand community health issues and how they may be addressed (see Appendix).
-Based on their findings, the Delaware Plan4Health team developed a series of recommendations for incorporating healthy living into Kent County's future comprehensive plan update.
-The comprehensive plan update is an opportunity to benefit public health by codifying elements into the plan that support healthy communities.
+Based on their findings, the Delaware Plan4Health team developed a series of recommendations for incorporating healthy living into Dover's comprehensive plan update.
+The comprehensive plan update, scheduled for 2019, is an opportunity to benefit public health by codifying elements into the plan that support healthy communities.